 Feelings and cancer

-Receiving a cancer diagnosis is an emotionally difficult time.
+Receiving a cancer diagnosis can be an emotionally difficult time.

 There is no right or wrong way to cope with the news.
 It is normal to feel anxious and emotional, and most people need time to adjust.